E-commerce

 Pillars: technical, content, popularity, experience

-• Technical: is the site crawled, indexed, understood? (robots, sitemaps, HTTP statuses, errors)
+• Technical : is the site crawled, indexed, understood? (robots, sitemaps, HTTP status codes, errors)

 Data sources: Search Console, analytics, crawl

 Start with Google Search Console: performance, coverage, page experience, Core Web Vitals.
-The Help Center describes the reports and the cases where URLs may be excluded or flagged as errors.
-Complement this with your analytics (e.g., Shopify Analytics or GA4) to connect sessions to business goals.
+The Help Center describes the reports and the cases where URLs may be excluded or flagged in error.
+Supplement it with your analytics (e.g. Shopify Analytics or GA4) to connect sessions to business goals.

-A crawl tool (even in a limited version) helps list titles, tags, redirects, and internal links at scale.
-Always cross-reference crawl data with Search Console: crawling does not show what Google chooses to index or prioritize.
+A crawl tool (even a limited version) helps list titles, tags, redirects, and internal links at scale.
+Always cross-reference crawl data with Search Console: the crawl does not see what Google chooses to index or prioritize.

-On the analytics side, connect organic sessions to business events (add-to-cart actions, checkout starts) rather than relying only on bounce rate.
-Google documents event concepts in the Google Analytics help center: even if you use another solution, the logic remains the same: measure what matters for your margin, not just page views.
+On the analytics side, link organic sessions to business events (add to cart, checkout start) rather than to bounce rate alone.
+Google documents event concepts in the Google Analytics help: even if you use another solution, the logic remains the same: measure what matters for your margin, not just page views.

 The seven practical steps of a review

-Define the scope: domains, subdomains, markets, exclusions (staging, preproduction).
+Define scope: domains, subdomains, markets, exclusions (staging, preprod).

-1. Export the data: Search Console (performance, indexing, experience), server logs if available, analytics reports.
+1. Export data: Search Console (performance, index, experience), server logs if available, analytics reports.

 2. Crawl a representative sample: product templates, categories, blog, legal pages.

-3. Compare intent and content: does each URL generate a complete answer to the target query?
+3. Compare intent and content: does each URL provide a complete answer to the target query?

-4. Test the technical setup: status codes, redirects, canonicals, structured data.
+4. Test the technical setup: statuses, redirects, canonicals, structured data.

-6. Plan the review: date for rechecking metrics and success criteria.
+6. Plan the review: date for metric review and success criteria.

-This sequence avoids mixing audit and execution: if you fix things while you measure, you lose traceability of causes.
+This sequence avoids mixing audit and execution: if you fix things while measuring, you lose traceability of the causes.

-For tracking, keep a simple dashboard table: strategic queries, strategic pages, indexing errors, and experience metrics on template URLs.
-Avoid changing ten parameters at once: you won’t know what worked.
+For tracking, keep a simple dashboard: strategic queries, strategic pages, indexing errors, and experience metrics on template URLs.
+Avoid changing ten settings at once: you won’t know what worked.

 Crawling, indexing, and coverage

-Documentation on crawling and indexing emphasizes the importance of directives (robots.txt), sitemaps, and HTTP responses.
-Your technical audit should verify: orphan pages, redirect chains, unnecessary URL parameters, correct use of 404/410 status codes, and consistency between http/https and www/non-www versions.
+The documentation on crawling and indexing emphasizes the importance of directives (robots.txt), sitemaps, and HTTP responses.
+Your technical audit should check: orphan pages, redirect chains, unnecessary URL parameters, correct use of 404/410 codes, and consistency between http/https and www/non-www versions.

 Page Experience and Core Web Vitals

 Core Web Vitals (LCP, INP, CLS) describe signals related to loading speed, responsiveness, and visual stability.
-For the audit, do not settle for a one-time score: measure representative URL templates (homepage, category, product page, article), and on mobile.
-Avoid assigning fixed ranking gains to a single indicator: Google documentation presents these metrics as experience signals, not as a public ranking scale.
+For the audit, do not rely on a single point-in-time score: measure representative URL templates (homepage, category, product page, article) and on mobile.
+Avoid attributing fixed ranking gains to a single metric: Google’s documentation presents the metrics as experience signals, not as a public ranking system.

-The helpful content guide asks questions about originality, expertise, and usefulness for the reader.
-For an e-commerce site, this covers product pages, filters, legal pages, FAQs, and blog content.
-Identify duplicates (variants, tags, parameters) and thin pages; document fixes (canonical, merging, targeted noindex) rather than cosmetic rewrites.
+The helpful content guide asks questions about originality, expertise, and usefulness to the reader.
+For an e-commerce site, this covers product pages, filters, legal pages, FAQs, and blog.
+Identify duplicates (variants, tags, parameters) and thin pages; document the fixes (canonical, merge, targeted noindex) rather than cosmetic rewrites.

 On-page, structure and structured data

 Check titles, tags, heading hierarchy, and displayable snippets.
-For products, the Product structured data documentation can help enhance results when catalog data is accurate.
-On the Shopify side, the SEO guide reviews the basic settings (titles, descriptions) and practical display-length limits.
+For products, the Product structured data documentation can help enrich results when catalog data is accurate.
+On the Shopify side, the SEO guide reminds you of the basic settings (titles, descriptions) and the practical display length limits.

 Internal linking and cannibalization

-Identify multiple URLs targeting the same intent: cannibalization dilutes signals and complicates Search Console reporting.
-Prioritize one "pillar" page per intent, strengthen contextual links, and adjust anchor text.
-Link your blog posts to transactional pages when it is relevant to the user, as recommended by a holistic (SEO strategy).
+Identify several URLs targeting the same intent: cannibalization dilutes signals and makes Search Console reports more complex.
+Prioritize one “hub” page per intent, strengthen contextual links, and adjust anchor text.
+Link your blog posts to transactional pages when it is relevant for the user, as recommended by an overall strategy (SEO strategy).

 International, hreflang and markets

 If you sell in multiple languages or countries, check the implementation of hreflang tags, URL consistency by market, and geographic targeting errors in Search Console.
-An audit overlooked at this layer can generate duplicate pages across markets or display the wrong versions.
+An audit overlooked at this layer can generate duplicate pages across markets or the wrong versions being displayed.

-Also document pricing, VAT, and availability rules by country: a URL can be technically “correct” but misleading for the user if stock or fees do not match the displayed market.
-Google's documentation on multilingual and multi-regional sites provides guidance to help Google understand your target versions.
+Also document pricing, VAT, and availability rules by country: a URL may be “correct” technically but misleading to the user if stock or fees do not match the displayed market.
+Google’s documentation on multilingual and multiregional sites provides guidance to help Google understand your target versions.

-On Shopify, themes and apps strongly influence LCP and CLS: audit the number of third-party scripts, above-the-fold carousels, and unsized images.
-Cross-check with Built for Shopify best practices if you are selecting apps.
-Marketing tracking can rely on web pixels without overloading the page.
+On Shopify, themes and apps strongly influence LCP and CLS: audit the number of third-party scripts, carousels above the fold, and undimensioned images.
+Cross-reference with the best practices of Built for Shopify if you select apps.
+Marketing tracking can rely on web pixels without saturating the page.

-List installed applications and their actual usefulness: each module adds JavaScript, network requests, and sometimes render-blocking resources.
-For product images, check modern formats where possible, sizes suited to grid layouts, and useful alt text rather than generic file names.
-The Shopify SEO guide emphasizes consistency between what Google sees and what the customer sees: avoid demo text left in production.
+List installed apps and their actual usefulness: each module adds JavaScript, network requests, and sometimes render-blocking behavior.
+For product images, check modern formats when possible, sizes suited to grids, and useful alt text rather than generic file names.
+Shopify’s SEO handbook stresses consistency between what Google sees and what the customer sees: avoid demo text left in production.

-Link building is not a race for volume: examine the quality of domains mentioning your brand, anchor diversity, and the presence of toxic or spammy links.
-Third-party tools estimate authority; internally, start with a brand search and a backlink export in your usual tool.
-For e-commerce, press partnerships, merchant listings, and editorial content deserve a line in the report, with realistic actions (guest posts, product PR, ambassador programs) rather than a goal like “get 500 links.”
+Link building is not a race for volume: examine the quality of the domains citing your brand, the diversity of anchor text, and the presence of toxic or spammy links.
+Third-party tools estimate authority; internally, start with a brand search and an export of backlinks in your usual tool.
+For e-commerce, press partnerships, merchant listings, and editorial content deserve a line in the report, with realistic actions (guest post, product PR, ambassador programs) rather than a goal of “getting 500 links”.

-Also monitor unlinked mentions: they strengthen awareness and can become link opportunities if you reach out properly.
-Document competitors whose most visible pages in your niche deserve intent analysis: this is not about copying, but about understanding which sub-intents Google already satisfies.
+Also monitor the unlinked mentions: they strengthen awareness and can become link opportunities if you reach out properly.
+Document competitors whose most visible pages in your niche deserve an intent analysis: not to copy them, but to understand which sub-intents Google already satisfies.

-Google emphasizes helpful, reliable, and user-focused content.
-For a store, translate this into concrete elements: up-to-date “About” pages and policies, visible contact information, authentic customer reviews, product pages with technical details and return conditions.
-During the content audit, ask whether each URL provides distinctive value compared with a generic result.
+Google emphasizes useful, trustworthy, user-centered content.
+For a store, translate this into concrete elements: up-to-date “About” and policy pages, visible contact information, authentic customer reviews, product sheets with technical details and return conditions.
+During the content audit, ask whether each URL delivers a distinct value compared with a generic result.

-For YMYL (health, finance), reliability requirements are higher: cite sources, avoid unfounded medical or financial claims, and have sensitive content reviewed by a subject-matter expert.
+For the YMYL (health, finance), trust requirements are higher: cite sources, avoid unsupported medical or financial claims, and have sensitive content reviewed by a subject-matter expert.
 Even outside YMYL, a store that exaggerates claims can lose user trust and long-term performance.

-Adapt frequency to catalog size and launch cycles:
+Adapt the frequency to catalog size and launch cycles:

-• Monitoring: weekly in Search Console (coverage, error spikes).
+• Monitoring: weekly on Search Console (coverage, spikes in errors).

 • Technical check: monthly or bimonthly on critical templates.

-• Strategic audit: yearly or after a major migration / redesign.
+• Strategic audit: annually or after migration / major redesign.

-After a migration, monitor for several weeks: indexing issues may appear with a delay.
+After a migration, monitor for several weeks: indexing problems can appear late.

 Quadrant